Can You Make a “No Chargeback Agreement” With Your Customers?

 How Your Terms of Service Affect Chargeback Management

 Your terms of service can, in some cases, affect your chargeback ratio.
 One of the more compelling items of evidence in a chargeback representment case is the customer’s signature on a ToS announcement pre-checkout.

 Technically, every sale you make is an agreement.
 You, the merchant, agree to hand off goods or services in exchange for compensation from the cardholder.
 The cardholder, therefore, agrees to pay in exchange for goods or services you provide.
-This is a contract which is legally binding for both you and the cardholder, within the framework of the terms and conditions laid out at the time of the purchase.
+This contract is legally binding for both you and the cardholder within the framework of the terms and conditions laid out at the time of the purchase.

 Chargebacks often occur due to perceived breaches of these terms of service by the merchant.
 This can lead to disagreements between the merchant and cardholder.

 Some of the most common claims that cardholders make in connection with chargebacks include: